44 Free To-Do List & Checklist Templates (Word, Excel, PDF)

 List the tasks that need to be accomplished

 After picking the medium of your choice to keep your lists, it is time for you to list all your tasks.
-The tasks can range from dinner time to you picking someone up from an airport.
+The tasks can range from dinner time to picking someone up from the airport.

 You don’t have to worry about following a specific pattern or prioritizing tasks in this step.
 Just make a list of the tasks that come to your mind.
-You can keep the task organization for later.
-This is your master task list where it includes every single responsibility you have on your mind.
+You can keep the task organized for later.
+This is your master task list, which includes every single responsibility you have on your mind.

 Sort the list into categories

-The next step is categorizing your tasks in the master list.
+The next step is categorizing your tasks on the master list.
 For instance, you may have separate to-do lists for your school and your home.
-Making separate lists allows you to focus on one set of tasks at any given time.
+Making separate ones allows you to focus on one set of tasks at any given time.

 To increase your productivity level, you need to focus all your energy on the tasks you have in front of you.
-You don’t need to check on your to-do list while you are at school.
+You don’t need to check it while you are at school.

 Focus on the current day only

-Now create your to-do list only and only for the current day.
-There is no need for you to look ahead at tasks next day, next week, or even next month.
-This will help you to keep things simple.
+Now create your list only for the current day.
+There is no need for you to look ahead to tasks the next day, next week, or even next month.
+This will help you keep things simple.

 Estimate the time each task will take